WHO team visits animal disease center in Wuhan, China

 14 of14 Peter Ben Embarek of a World Health Organization team leaves in a car after a visit to the Hubei Animal Disease Control and Prevention Center in Wuhan in central China's Hubei province Tuesday, Feb.
 2, 2021.
 The WHO team is investigating the origins of the coronavirus pandemic has visited two disease control centers in the province.
 Ng Han Guan/AP Show More Show Less

-WUHAN, China (AP) — World Health Organization experts visited an animal disease center in the Chinese city of Wuhan on Tuesday as part of their investigation into the origins of the coronavirus pandemic.
+WUHAN, China (AP) — A World Health Organization team of international experts visited an animal disease center in the Chinese city of Wuhan on Tuesday as part of their investigation into the origins of the coronavirus pandemic.

-Team member Peter Daszak told reporters later they had “excellent facilities, very informative meeting,” and he tweeted the team met with staff in charge of the health of livestock in Hubei province, toured laboratories and had an “in-depth” discussion along with questions and answers.
+Team member Peter Daszak, a zoologist with the EcoHealth Alliance, said “excellent facilities, very informative meeting” from an open window as the group left the center in minivans.